Sangdol/bluecheese/resources/md/en/blog/vimrc.md

 * [Junegunn](https://github.com/junegunn/dotfiles/blob/master/vimrc), who wrote [Plug](https://github.com/junegunn/vim-plug) and [fzf](https://github.com/junegunn/fzf.vim), and
 * [wookayin](https://github.com/wookayin/dotfiles/), who wrote [gpustat](https://github.com/wookayin/gpustat) and happens to be my former co-worker.

-I learned enormous amount of things from books and vimrcs but I still often had to read lots of help pages and SO threads to achieve what I want.
+I learned enormous amount of things from the books and vimrcs but I often had to read lots of help pages and Stack Overflow threads to achieve what I want.

 #### vimscript

-I realized that vimscript is not that hard once you're good with vim.
+Vimscript is not that hard once you're good with vim.

 When I learn a new programming language I start writing tests with it.
 This is called Test-Driven Learning.

-Writing test codes is a good way to learn a programming language because
+Writing test code is a good way to learn a programming language because
-1. You learn the testing framework of the language in the early stage.
+1. You learn the testing framework of a language in the early stage.
 2. You learn by writing working code.
 3. You have working documentation.

-[Vader](https://github.com/junegunn/vader.vim) is a vimscript testing framework that is written by Junegunn (again).
-This is my learning project using Vader ([Github project](https://github.com/Sangdol/vimscript-test-driven-learning)).
+[Vader](https://github.com/junegunn/vader.vim) is a vimscript testing framework that is written by Junegunn.
+This is my Test-Driven Learning project using Vader ([Github project](https://github.com/Sangdol/vimscript-test-driven-learning)).

 With this knowledge I wrote [functions for my vimrc](https://github.com/Sangdol/vimrc/blob/master/vim/rc/functions.vim) and customized plugins.

-I also wrote a vim plugin [Mintabline](https://github.com/Sangdol/mintabline.vim/) to solve my problem that neovim doesn't show the tabline properly for terminal buffers.
+I also wrote a vim plugin [Mintabline](https://github.com/Sangdol/mintabline.vim/) to solve a problem that neovim doesn't show the tabline properly for terminal buffers.

-I feel much more powerful after learning vimscript.
+I feel powerful after learning vimscript.

 ### How to troubleshoot vim and plugins